 Can sunglasses be both UV protective and polarized?

 Yes, sunglasses can simultaneously be both UV protective and polarized.
 This is because UV protection is added as a coating whilst the polarizer film is either applied externally or sandwiched within two layers of each sunglasses lens.
-The UV coating blocks invisible ultraviolet light and the polarizer filter block visible light (glare).
+The UV coating blocks invisible ultraviolet light, and the polarizer filter blocks visible light (glare).

 Shopping around, you might've noticed that polarized sunglasses come in a wide variety of options including frame types, lens material, lens colors and types of prescription.